 One of the most popular blue gemstones available today, Tanzanite occurs in a variety of shapes and sizes and also provides a striking assortment of tonal qualities.
 Rarely pure blue, Tanzanite almost always displays its signature overtones of purple.
 In smaller sizes, Tanzanite tends toward the lighter tones and the lavender color is more common.
 While in larger sizes, Tanzanite typically displays deeper, richer color.

-Visit Our Store Today
+Visit Our Store or shop online

 We offer guaranteed in-store financing with NO CREDIT CHECK.
 NO CREDIT, BAD CREDIT, NO PROBLEM!